 Terms and Conditions

 All fares shown are cruise-only, available in NZD, per guest, based on double-occupancy.
-Early Booking Bonus Program: Offer valid on new, individual bookings made between July 1, 2017 and September 15, 2017 on voyages departing January 1, 2018 – May 31, 2019.
+Early Booking Bonus Program: Offer valid on new, individual bookings made and paid on full before 28 Dec 17 on voyages departing January 1, 2018 – May 31, 2019.
 Offer not valid for Full World Cruise 2018 and 2019.
 Bookings made before or after the promotional period will not qualify for the savings.
 Other restrictions apply.
 See Terms and Conditions for complete details: http://www.silversea.com/terms-and-conditions/.
 For more information, please contact your House of Travel Agent.